jamii/dida/docs/why.md

 1 Process changes with earlier timestamps first.
 2 If two changes have the same timestamp, process the change that is earlier in the graph first.

-(The presence of multiple fixpoints actually makes the ordering a little more subtle - see [orderPointstamps](https://github.com/jamii/dida/search?q=%22fn+orderPointstamps%22) for the gory details.)
+(The presence of multiple loops actually makes the ordering a little more subtle - see [orderPointstamps](https://github.com/jamii/dida/search?q=%22fn+orderPointstamps%22) for the gory details.)

 So long as we process outstanding changes in this order, we can guarantee that our frontier updates algorithm will terminate.